shaanjahan/shaanjahan/README.md

 ###

-<h3 align="left">I hold a Bachelor of Science in Quantitative Economics and a Master of Science in Risk Analytics from City University of New York Queens College.
-My interests lie in international economics, global affairs, and labor economics, with a particular focus on how these areas intersect with technology and artificial intelligence.
-I’m passionate about projects that blend AI with economic analysis and global finance, as well as examining the sociological effects of economic trends and policies.
-My interest in simplifying complex calculations led me to coding, and Python has become my favorite language due to its versatility.
-In my free time, I enjoy building web apps, designing web pages, and exploring how AI can transform music, arts, finance, and economics.
-I also enjoy coding 👨‍💻, watching sports 🏈 🏀🥊 🥋, and making music 🎼.</h3>
+<h3 align="left">.
+Being a new Economist, 🎓 I hold a Bachelor of Science in Quantitative Economics and a Master of Science in Risk Analytics from City University of New York Queens College.
+My interests lie in 🌍 international economics, 💹 international finance, and 🌐 international political economy.
+I enjoy exploring how economies worldwide operate, identifying their key challenges, and analyzing how these issues affect financial markets within their respective countries.
+I'm particularly interested in understanding how global issues 🌎 influence U.S. financial markets 💵.

+I am passionate about mastering tools like Python 🐍 and R 📊 to enhance economic analysis and uncover insights in global finance.
+Additionally, I have a keen interest in topology 🔗 and its applications, reflecting my enthusiasm for combining mathematical frameworks with economics.</h3>

 ###